ca16olin-agc/ca16olin-agc.github.io/code.md

 title: Code
 permalink: /code/
 ---
+## How to use the code?
+### Encoding
+1. Import an image
+2. Write the message you want to encode in the variable Message in rgbtransform.m
+3. run rgbtransform.m

+### Decoding
+1. Import the encoded image
+2. run rgbitransform.m

 ### rgbtransform.m
+1. Type in the message we want to hide and import image
-1. Divides the 3D Image Matrice into 3 2D Matrices, where each matrice correspond to the R,G,B of the Image
+2. Divides the 3D Image Matrice into 3 2D Matrices, where each matrice correspond to the R,G,B of the Image
-2. Divides the message into 3 parts
+3. Divides the message into 3 parts
-3. Run the dctransform code to hide messages in each images
+4. Run the dctransform code to hide messages in each images
-4. Combine the 3 images to form one RGB Image and saves the file
+5. Combine the 3 images to form one RGB Image and saves the file

 ```python